 He asked, “Why don’t you care about the ‘double-trouble boil and bubble’ — breaking into jumbled Shakespeare in English — here in Chicago, it’s people on all bands of the spectrum, race, religion, sexuality, class … you should care more about the social injustice we’re mired in.”

 “I love Max,” she chided.
 “That was unkind.”

 “I meant,” he argued, “that being with Uncle Max, many of the people you spend time with don’t speak our language — not well at least — and they also look down on us.”

 “Jorge, that’s not my problem.
 In the United States, I’m just as good as anyone.
 Your dad says that in Saburia, he’s in the minority tribe there too, and it doesn’t make him any less of a person.

-“Besides,” she added, patting her Empire waisted dress where it flowed out — over a bump he hadn’t noticed before.
-“You’ll have a cousin soon.
-Don’t worry, your dad and grandmother know.”
+“Besides,” she added, patting her Empire waisted dress where it flowed out — over a bump he hadn’t noticed before — “You’ll have a cousin soon.
+Your dad knows.”